Understanding Media: Concept of "media"

 McLuhan uses interchangeably the words medium, media, and technology.

 For McLuhan a medium is "any extension of ourselves" or, more broadly, "any new technology".
 Contrastly, in addition to forms such as newspapers, television, and radio, McLuhan includes the light bulb, cars, speech, and language in his definition of media: all of these, as technologies, mediate our communication; their forms or structures affect how we perceive and understand the world around us.

 McLuhan says that conventional pronouncements fail in studying media because they focus on content, which blinds them to the psychic and social effects that define the medium's true significance.
 McLuhan observes that any medium "amplifies or accelerates existing processes", introducing a "change of scale or pace or shape or pattern into human association, affairs, and action", which results in "psychic, and social consequences".
 This is the real "meaning or message" brought by a medium, a social and psychic message, and it depends solely on the medium itself, regardless of the 'content' emitted by it.
-This is basically the meaning of "the medium is the message."
+This is basically the meaning of "the medium is the message".

-To demonstrate the flaws of the common belief that the message resides in how the medium is used (the content), McLuhan provides the example of mechanization, pointing out that regardless of the product (e.g.. corn flakes or Cadillacs), the impact on workers and society is the same.
+To demonstrate the flaws of the common belief that the message resides in how the medium is used (the content), McLuhan provides the example of mechanization, pointing out that regardless of the product (e.g., corn flakes or Cadillacs), the impact on workers and society is the same.

 In a further exemplification of the common unawareness of the real meaning of media, McLuhan says that people "describe the scratch but not the itch".
 As an example of "media experts" who follow this fundamentally flawed approach, McLuhan quotes a statement from "General" David Sarnoff (head of RCA), calling it the "voice of the current somnambulism".
 Each medium "adds itself on to what we already are", realizing "amputations and extensions" to our senses and bodies, shaping them in a new technical form.
 As appealing as this remaking of ourselves may seem, it really puts us in a "narcissistic hypnosis" that prevents us from seeing the real nature of the media.
 McLuhan also says that a characteristic of every medium is that its content is always another (previous) medium.
-For an example in the new millennium, the Internet is a medium whose content is various mediums which came before it—the printing press, radio and the moving image.
+For an example in the new millennium, the Internet is a medium whose content is various media which came before it—the printing press, radio and the moving image.